digiscot/digiscot-website/pages/onedigital-participants.md

 ## Where and when will training take place?

+Below is a list of the anchor organisations hosting One Digital training across Scotland.

-If you or your organisation are interested in participating in our training, please take a look at your local anchor below and contact them asap for further details.
-Training sessions are arranged on a daily basis so please be aware that this list will be regularly updated.
+-<strong> If you or your organisation are interested in attending this training, please take a look at our [training dates page](http://digital.scvo.org.uk/onedigital/participants/dates) for details.<br />
+- If your local training dates have already passed please get in touch with us at [onedigita@scvo.org.uk](mailto:onedigital@scvo.org.uk) to be notified of further opportunities.</strong>

 <html>